-- NVC Phase - USCIS forwards case to NVC and collects fees & documents
+- National Visa Center (NVC) Phase - USCIS forwards cases to NVC and collects fees and documents.

-- NVC to Embassy - NVC forwards your case to the U.S. embassy in the nation of origin.
+- NVC to Embassy - NVC forwards your case to the U.S. Embassy in the foreign spouse’s home country.

 - Embassy Letter - Embassy contacts you with further instructions.

-- Medical Exam – Alien schedules and completes required medical exam.
+- Medical Exam - Foreign spouse schedules and completes required medical exam.

-- Embassy Interview – Alien is interviewed by consular officer at the U.S. Embassy.
+- Embassy Interview - The foreign spouse is interviewed by the consular officer at the U.S. Embassy.

-- Visa Issued - The visa is placed into the passport and passport returned to alien.
+- Visa Issued - The visa is pasted in the passport and the passport is returned to the foreign spouse.

-- Immigrant Fee – Immigrant fee is paid online
+- Immigrant Fee - The immigrant fee is paid online.

-- Travel to U.S. – Alien has 6 months to enter the U.S.
+- Travel to U.S. - Foreign spouse has 6 months to enter the U.S.

-- Green Card Issued – Green card is mailed to home address within 2 to 4 weeks after arriving in the U.S.
+- Green Card Issued - The green card is mailed to home address within 2 to 4 weeks after arriving in the U.S.